benjaminvandammeholberton/holbertonschool-smiling-school-javascript/README.md

 ![](./images-README.md/3c71cc99d2fc1c12a3d3.jpg)

 This webpage has been designed by Nicolas Philippot, UI/UX designer.
-You can find final screens here

 ## Requirements